middletemplelibrary/A-Gentlemans-Library/README.md

 <br><br>
 The <cite>Compendium Maleficarum</cite> provides the reader with lengthy descriptions of witches’ crimes, as well as instructions on how to recognise and defend oneself against them.
 Rather than blaming the witches for their crimes Guazzo suggests that they are the devil’s victims rather than intentional perpetrators of evil.
 <param ve-image
-      label="Francesco Maria Guazzo, Compendium Maleficarum (Collection of the Evil Deeds of Witchcraft) (1626)." url="https://github.com/user-attachments/assets/a2b336d7-fbb8-4cda-b10a-9869069951a3">
+      label="Francesco Maria Guazzo, 'Compendium Maleficarum' (Collection of the Evil Deeds of Witchcraft) (1626)." url="https://github.com/user-attachments/assets/a2b336d7-fbb8-4cda-b10a-9869069951a3">

 ## 23. Science